At a glance

 How to help your child build positive self-esteem

-It’s important to praise kids in ways that build self-esteem and teach them to be proud of their efforts and accomplishments.
-Praise kids’ efforts, but don’t lavish praise on everything they do.
+Praise kids in ways that teach them to be proud of their efforts and accomplishments.
+But don’t lavish praise on everything they do.
 Kids know when they’ve been successful and worked hard — and when they haven’t.

 Friendship is a big part of building positive self-esteem, too.
-That doesn’t mean kids have to have tons of friends or be popular.
 Just having one friend who accepts you for who you are can make all the difference.
-Read about how to help grade-schoolers and middle-schoolers connect with other kids.
-And hear from an expert on what to do if your child doesn’t seem to “fit in.”

 Positive self-esteem gives kids confidence to face challenges.